 Insider Knowledge at the Academy’s “DOCS!”
 Night

 As a member the Academy of Motion Picture Arts and Sciences Board of Governors (and chair of the documentary branch) Epstein is routinely invited to speak at Academy engagements.

-In February he was invited back to Los Angeles to attend the Academy of Motion Pictures and Sciences’ third “DOCS!” presentation (aka “Oscar DOCS!”) at the Samuel Goldwyn Theater in Beverly Hills, where in addition to providing the opening remarks, Epstein was also asked to introduce the evening’s moderator: a fellow Academy Award-winning documentarian and Academy Documentary Branch Governor -- controversial filmmaker Michael Moore (Farrenheit 911 [the highest-grossing documentary of all time!], Bowling for Columbine, Sicko, Roger & Me, and most recently Capitalism: A Love Story).
+In February Epstein was invited back to Los Angeles to attend the third Academy of Motion Pictures and Sciences “DOCS!” presentation (aka “Oscar DOCS!”) at the Samuel Goldwyn Theater in Beverly Hills, where in addition to providing the opening remarks, Epstein was also asked to introduce the evening’s moderator: a fellow Academy Award-winning documentarian and Academy Documentary Branch Governor -- controversial filmmaker Michael Moore (Farrenheit 9/11 [the highest-grossing documentary of all time!], Bowling for Columbine, Sicko, Roger & Me, and most recently Capitalism: A Love Story).